Vol. 1, No. 14

 Classified Advertisements

-LOST — One brown-and-white beagle, male, answers to "Biscuit" when he feels like it.
-Lost sometime Tuesday near the old Pruitt road.
-Edna Clarice Pruitt would be grateful for his safe return and has promised not to ask where he's been.
-Please telephone the Gazette or leave word at Price Pharmacy.
+LOST — One brown and white beagle hound, male, answers to "Biscuit" when he feels like it.
+Lost near the old Pruitt road sometime after the Fourth.
+Edna Clarice Pruitt would be grateful for his return and will offer a home-baked pie to whoever brings him in.

 Letters to the Editor